 Standard Compost Bin

 Assembly very simple and doesn’t require any tools.
-All you have to do was align the side walls and interlace, then put a clip on to fasten at the top.
+All you have to do is align the sidewalls and interlace, then put a clip on each corner to fasten at the top.
 It has a lid with springs which makes it conveniently lift-off when you open.

 My model had 4 windows on each side where you can collect compost soil.
 However, I do something not so practical and disassemble the front part of the bin every year to remove the compost soil instead of using the windows.
 I remove the composted soil from the bottom and sprinkle on my vegetable garden at the beginning of the Spring.
 Then I place the kitchen and yard waste which hasn’t decomposed yet at the bottom, to start filling up again.

 I pile up all the kitchen and garden waste as they are available.
 I don’t follow a green vs brown waste ratio.
 But I try to stir with my 3-prong garden fork once in a while.
 During the summer, inside it gets very hot.
-When I stir, I can see the burning and decomposing, which I find very exciting as a gardening.
-In the winter the pile keeps warmer but since we are in Chicago everything eventually freezes.
+When I stir, I can see the burning and decomposing, which I find very exciting as a gardener.
+In the winter, the pile keeps warmer but since we are in Chicago eventually everything freezes.

-In the core of the bin, waste decomposes ok but is a little bit slower to decompose on the outer sides.
+In the core of the bin, the waste decomposes ok but it is a little bit slower on the outer sides.
 That requires a bit of stirring.
 As the waste pile gets bigger in the bin, which is quite large in capacity, it becomes harder to stir the bottom of the pile.

 I would live with these but I decided to buy a compost tumbler when we started to have a rodent problem.
 Understandably, inside of the compost bin is a feast for pests and rodents with all the fresh kitchen waste.
 On top of that, it’s warm and cozy especially in the Fall and the beginning of Winter.
 I started to notice the entrance holes of a burrow in my compost bin.
 Then I noticed they were also eating the edges of the side windows and joints.
 The bin was far away from our house, but still, the idea of coming face to face with a rat when I opened the compost bin freaked me out.
 I squirted wild cat urine, planted peppermint plants around the compost bin to stop them.
 I guess our waste was too delicious because none of them really worked.

-Eventually, I purchased our tumbling composter and stopped putting in any more kitchen waste.
-We only use it to compost grass clippings, dry leaves and hay we use in the chicken coop.
+Eventually, I purchased our tumbling composter and stopped putting kitchen waste in my compost bin.
+We only use it to compost grass clippings, dry leaves, and hay we use in the chicken coop.
 Rodent infestation completely stopped.